hdoi5324/benthic-uda/README.md

       archivePrefix={arXiv},
       primaryClass={cs.CV}
     }

+If using the dataset, please use this citation:

+    @techreport{doig2023dataset,
+        title:{Dataset: Application of SymmNet Unsupervised Domain Adaptation and Resolution Scaling for Improved Benthic Classification}, author={Doig, Heather and Pizarro, Oscar and Williams, Stefan}, year={2023},
+        doi={10.17632/d2yn52n9c9.3},
+        publisher={Mendeley Data},
+        version={V3}
+      }

 ## Contact
 For any queries or comments regarding this work, please contact Heather Doig by email (h.doig@acfr.usyd.edu.au)